 Title I Parent Event Nights

-During the 2018-19 school year, Adams hosted two separate Title I Parent Event Nights, one in February and the second in May.
-During both of the Event Nights, parents had the opportunity to choose from a variety of "breakout" sessions where they could hear presentations on the topics which were the most meaningful to them.
-Topics included "Supporting Your Student In Math", "Supporting Your Student In English/Language Arts", "The Middle School Brain and Increasing Positive Behavior At Home", "Organizational Systems For A Successful Student", "Growth Mindset", "Preventing The Summer Slide", and "Discipline & Motivation", just to name a few.
-In addition to getting more information on these topics, parents and families also were able to leave with a plethora of free helpful items, from Math & ELA study guides, parenting and study skills books, binders fully loaded with paper, dividers, and school supplies, and goal-setting guides.
+Adams' loves to provide parent education opportunities and typically hosts targeted Title I Parent Event Nights.
+Are Title I event often give parents the opportunity to choose from a variety of "breakout" sessions where they can hear presentations on the topics that are most meaningful to them.
+Past topics included "Supporting Your Student In Math", "Supporting Your Student In English/Language Arts", "The Middle School Brain and Increasing Positive Behavior At Home", "Organizational Systems For A Successful Student", "Growth Mindset", "Preventing The Summer Slide", and "Discipline & Motivation", just to name a few.
+In addition to getting more information on these topics, parents and families are also given a plethora of free helpful items, from Math & ELA study guides, parenting and study skills books, binders fully loaded with paper, dividers, and school supplies, and goal-setting guides.

 Students may visit the library after school for an hour to work on homework, finish projects, print documents, receive Chromebook support, or just take advantage of a quiet place to read and study.
 Additionally, if you would feel more comfortable getting academic support from another student rather than a teacher, peer tutoring will be available in most subject areas!
 Remember that these tutors are not there just to give you the "answer", but have been specially trained to help their fellow Eagles deepen their understanding of the material covered in class.

 *Please note that there will be no after-school tutoring in the library and the library will be closed after school on minimum days when students are dismissed at 12:29 PM or earlier.

 AFTER SCHOOL TUTORING AND HOMEWORK CLUB WILL BE UPDATE TO ALIGN WITH COVID-19 HEALTH AND SAFETY GUIDLINES.